callum-stewart/f21dg-2022-d3/README.md

 The application also has a number of convenience features for users, such as the ability to bookmark examples, and a built in interface tutorial.

 In this online tutorial we will first explore some of the theory behind STFT and and EMD.
-Then we will run through some example analyses using both generated signals and pregenerated signals as CSVs, which can be found <!-- TODO: HERE -->
+Then we will run through some example analyses using both generated signals and pre-generated signals as CSVs.
-Pregenerated signals can be entered manually as specified, or you can click on the link to have the sample preconfigured for you [like this](../index.html?dataMethod=config&analysisMethod=EMD&combinationMethod=sum&1-id=1&1-type=sinusoid&1-phase=0&1-frequency=100&1-amplitude=100&2-id=2&2-type=colour-noise&2-colour=brownian&2-seed=12341234&2-amprollfactor=100&2-variance=1#)
+Pre-generated signals can be entered manually as specified, or you can click on the link to have the sample preconfigured for you [like this](../index.html?dataMethod=config&analysisMethod=EMD&combinationMethod=sum&1-id=1&1-type=sinusoid&1-phase=0&1-frequency=100&1-amplitude=100&2-id=2&2-type=colour-noise&2-colour=brownian&2-seed=12341234&2-amprollfactor=100&2-variance=1#)

 ## Theory
 ### Time Series Analysis